Create free multi-stop delivery routes with Google Maps. Follow our step-by-step guide with videos to plan efficient routes despite the 10-stop limit.

-Most home delivery businesses start off with small budgets, so it makes sense to use a free tool like Google Maps to plan your delivery routes.
+Most local delivery businesses start off with small budgets, so it makes sense to use a free tool like Google Maps to plan your delivery routes.

-When to use Google Maps as a delivery route planner.
+When to use Google Maps as a free delivery route planner

-Exactly how to plan a free delivery route with Google Maps, step by step.
+Exactly how to plan a delivery route with Google Maps, step by step

-Note: If you’re not making any deliveries but you still need to plan a route for another reason, like biking or a road trip, check out our article on how to use Google Maps as a multi-stop route planner.
+Note: If you’re not making any deliveries but you still need to plan a route with multiple locations for another reason, like running errands or planning a road trip, check out our article on how to use Google Maps as a multi-stop route planner.
 It’s much simpler!

 When to use Google Maps as a delivery route planner

-Google Maps can be useful for delivery scheduling and planning delivery routes if:
+Use Google Maps for planning delivery routes if:

 You only have a few stops to make (10 or fewer is best, 20 stops is pushing it).